Get instant connectivity & skip roaming fees

 Supported countries according to their own search doesn't match the actually supported countries, can't use the eSIM in Bosnia at all.

-Currently, eSIMDB lists over 80 travel eSIM brands offering service in Bosnia and Herzegovina, with a selection of over 1700 prepaid data plans available.
-With such a wide variety of options, travelers are likely to find an eSIM that suits their specific data needs and budget for their trip.
+Currently, over 80 travel eSIM brands offer service in Bosnia and Herzegovina, with over 2000 prepaid data plans available.
+This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.

-Several providers offer unlimited data eSIM plans for Bosnia and Herzegovina, including Truely, Roamify, Yesim, Airhub, Yoho Mobile, and eSIM Cards.
-It's important to note that speeds may be throttled with some of these plans, and Yoho Mobile plans have a speed limit of 5Mbps.
-Pricing for these unlimited data options generally ranges from approximately $5 to $449, depending on the validity period and provider.
+Several providers currently offer unlimited data eSIM plans for Bosnia and Herzegovina.
+These include Firsty, Roamify, Truely, Yesim, Yoho Mobile, and eSIM Cards.
+Please be aware that speeds may be throttled with most of these plans, and Firsty plans may have a speed limit of 256kbps while Yoho Mobile plans may be capped at 5Mbps.
+Pricing for these unlimited plans generally ranges from approximately $0.00 to $449.07 USD, depending on the validity period and specific provider.

 Bosnia and Herzegovina has three major Mobile Network Operators (MNOs):